Our Veterans Department can help you or a loved one file asbestos-related VA claims and secure potential benefits.Get Help Now

-Even if you never served during a War, you are still considered a veteran and eligible for most VA benefits.
-Some VA benefits – such as VA Pension – require that a Veteran have served at least one day during a period of War.
+Fact.
+Even if you never served during a war, you are still considered a veteran and eligible for most VA benefits.
+Some benefits such as VA Pension require that a veteran must have served at least one day during a wartime period.
 But benefits such as Disability Compensation have no such requirement.

-Wrong.
+Fact.
 The VA can approve claims for DIC even if the veteran never filed a disability claim.
-While it is true that it can be more difficult to get approved for DIC when a disability claim was never filed with the VA, it is certainly not impossible.
-The difference?
-The spouse must convince the VA that the veteran's greatest asbestos exposure occurred on active duty.
-That is easier for the veteran to do than the spouse, but there are plenty of situations where we have helped surviving spouses apply for – and get – approval for DIC after the veteran did not file a disability claim.
+While it can be more difficult, it is certainly not impossible.
+What’s the difference?
+The spouse must convince the VA the veteran's greatest asbestos exposure occurred on active duty.
+That is easier for the veteran to prove than the spouse, but there are plenty of situations where we have helped surviving spouses apply for and get approval for DIC.

-Not true – and this is a common misconception.
-Securing a VA Disability Rating will make you eligible for VA Health Care, but you are not required to enroll.
-And even if you are in the VA Health Care system, you are in no way obligated to use it.
-If you have your own insurance and your own doctors, you can keep them with no obligation to use the VA Health Care system.
+Fact.
+Securing a VA Disability Rating will make you eligible for VA healthcare, but you are not required to enroll.
+And even if you are in the VA healthcare system, you are in no way obligated to use it.
+If you have your own insurance and your own doctors, you can keep them with no obligation to use the VA healthcare system.

 Fact.
 If you have disability status with the VA, you are entitled to see any doctor in the VA network.
 The VA offers two mesothelioma specialists known for their expertise in surgery for pleural mesothelioma: Dr. Abraham Lebenthal, in Boston, and Dr. Robert Cameron, in Los Angeles.
 In addition, the VA will cover the cost of travel to Boston or Los Angeles.